-Steps for Positive Behaviour Support:
+Steps for Behaviour Management:

 Start by observing the behaviour.
 Here at Beanstalk we use the ABC behaviour diary to note down the antecedent (what happens before the behaviour), behaviour (what the behaviour looks like) and consequences (what happens right after the behaviour).
 Use our behaviour diary on the top right of this page and make this as detailed as you can, such that if someone else reads it they can picture the exact situation like watching a video of it.
 This sheet helps you and your behaviour analyst to identify the common triggers of behaviour.
 Be sure to take note on how often it occurs.
 It won’t help us by saying “it happens randomly and we don’t know why it is happening”.
 To us, every behaviour has a trigger or a cause to it.